Glasshouse Yard: Formation

 This area was originally part of the parish of St Botolph without Aldersgate.
 Most of that parish lay within the medieval, near fixed, boundaries of the City of London, with the main exception being this northernmost area in the adjoining county of Middlesex.
 Over the centuries housing and the population of this portion increased such that it became by the 18th century an overwhelmingly urban extension of London of roughly the same density as the south.
-The Yard's own administration was formed, (board of trustees), when the Act for the Relief of the Poor 1601 (Elizabethan Poor Law) was introduced.
+The Yard's own administration was formed, (board of trustees), when the Poor Relief Act 1601 (Elizabethan Poor Law) was introduced.

 The Glasshouse

 The name and date of establishment of the liberty (1601) attest to its "glass-house" or glass-making factory, recorded in later decades.
 This status coincided with the reign of Elizabeth I, whose government pursued a policy of encouraging new industries, exempting them from onerous tithes.
 High fire risk (and noxious industries such as tanning, dyeing and slaughterhouses) were banned from the City so such industries occupied the area immediately adjoining it.
 By 1661 the factory was manufacturing crystal glass.
 By 1700 production appears to have ended.